aduffy70/gbs-tools/README.txt

                       of unique sequences collapses.
-Didn't end up being useful. countsbysample.py - Returns a count of how many reads in a fastq file were assigned to each barcode. compare12merquality - Compares 12mers to the closest matching barcode and reports the average quality of matching vs mismatched bases.
+Didn't end up being useful. countsbysample.py - Returns a count of how many reads in a fastq file were assigned to each barcode. compare12merquality.py - Compares 12mers to the closest matching barcode and reports the average quality of matching vs mismatched bases. categorizemismatch.py - Compares 12mers to the closest matching barcode and categorizes the mismatches by type (A to C, C to G, etc).

 "Pipeline" used to clean up T. intricatum GBS dataset: